capooti/foss4g_2017_geonode_solr/docs/11_celery.md

 post_save.connect(sync_solr, sender=Layer)
 ```

-Run Celery in another shell:
+Let's see if everything works.
+Run the Celery worker by opening another shell (in production you should consider using a tool such as [supervisord](http://supervisord.org/)):

 ```sh
 $ . /workshop/env/bin/activate